zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 ## Overview

-The OPC UA EDS adapter transfers time-series data from OPC UA devices into Edge Data Store.
+The EDS OPC UA adapter transfers time-series data from OPC UA devices into Edge Data Store.

-It is possible to add a single EDS OPC UA adapter during installation.
-If multiple EDS OPC UA adapters are desired, please reference [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.
-The example below covers configuring the first adapter.
+You can add a single EDS OPC UA adapter during installation.
+If you desire multiple EDS OPC UA adapters, please reference [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.
+The example below covers howto configure the first adapter.
 If another adapter has been installed, please substitute the name of the installed adapter in the below example for OpcUa1.

-As with other Edge Data Store EDS adapters, the EDS OPC UA adapter is configured using data source and data selection JSON documents.
-The data source configuration are identical with other adapters, but OPC UA supports an option to generate a template data selection file that can be manually edited and used for subsequent configuration, see [OPC UA Data Selection](xref:opcUaDataSelection).
-Once the template file is created it can be reused on both Linux and Windows without changes.
+As with other Edge Data Store EDS adapters, the EDS OPC UA adapter is configured with data source and data selection JSON documents.
+The data source configurations are identical with other adapters, but OPC UA supports an option to generate a data selection file template that can be manually edited and used for subsequent configuration.
+Please reference [OPC UA Data Selection](xref:opcUaDataSelection) for details.
+Once you create a template file, you can reuse it on both Linux and Windows without changes.

 OPC UA is an open standard, which ensures interoperability, security, and reliability of industrial automation devices and systems.
-OPC UA is recognized as one of the key communication and data modeling technologies of Industry 4.0, due to the fact that it works with many software platforms and that it is completely scalable and flexible.
+OPC UA is recognized as one of the key communication and data modeling technologies of Industry 4.0, due to the fact that it works with many software platforms, and is completely scalable and flexible.

 ## Configuration of OPC UA data source

-To use the OPC UA EDS adapter of Edge Data Store, you must configure from which OPC UA data source it will be receiving data.
+To use the EDS OPC UA adapter, you must configure from which OPC UA data source it will be receiving data.

-### Procedure for Configuring OPC UA data source
+### Procedure

 **Note:** You cannot modify OPC UA data source configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-The following procedure is for configuring OPC UA data source.
+Complete the following to configure the OPC UA data source:

-1. Use any text editor and create a file that contains an OPC UA data source in JSON form
+1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
     - For content structure, see the following OPC UA data source example section.
-    - For a table of all available parameters, see the following Parameters for OPC UA data source section.
+    - For a table of all available parameters, see the following **Parameters for OPC UA data source** section.
 2. Save the file as DataSource.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.

-During installation it is possible to add a single EDS OPC UA adapter and it is named OpcUa1.
+   **Note:** During installation it is possible to add a single EDS OPC UA adapter, and it is named OpcUa1.
 The example below uses this component name.

     - Example using cURL: